ministryofjustice/opg-lpa/docs/runbooks/trace_id_logging.md

 Using the value of this header as a key enables us to trace requests from the load balancers all the way through to back-end services and out again.

+For an overview of how data moves through the stack, see [data flows](./data_flows.md).

 ## front-ssl/admin-ssl

 These containers only exist in dev.
 They mock the load balancers which pass traffic on to the front-web/admin-web components in live.